Hot Process Soap Making takes Cold Process Soap Making to the next level.

 Once the soap has saponified, you would add your scent and color or herbs along with any special oil you want to add, such as Jojoba or Hemp Seed oil.

-If you would like to learn more soap making techniques such as cold process, hot process, liquid, and glycerin soap making, come join soap making school, go ahead and click on the join now button below.
+If you would like to learn more soap making techniques such as cold process, hot process, liquid, and glycerin soap making, come join soap making school.